-The Series 2019-A Bonds and the Series 2019-B (Taxable) Bonds (together, the "Series 2019-A/B Bonds") are being issued to finance certain additions and improvements to the Columbia Generating Station and refund certain Electric Revenue Bonds issued by Energy Northwest, as more fully described herein.
+The Series 2020-A Bonds and the Series 2020-B (Taxable) Bonds (together, the "Series 2020-A/B Bonds") are being issued for the purpose of refunding certain Electric Revenue Bonds issued by Energy Northwest, as more fully described herein.
+In addition, the Columbia 2020-A Bonds are being issued to finance a portion of the costs of certain additions and improvements to the Columbia Generating Station, all as more fully described herein.
 See "PURPOSE OF ISSUANCE" herein.

-The Series 2019-A/B Bonds will be issued in fully registered form, registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the Series 2019-A/B Bonds.
+The Series 2020-A/B Bonds will be issued in fully registered form, registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository for the Series 2020-A/B Bonds.
 Individual purchases will be made in book-entry form, in denominations of \$5,000 and integral multiples thereof.
-So long as Cede & Co. is the registered owner of the Series 2019-A/B Bonds and nominee of DTC, references herein to holders or registered owners shall mean Cede & Co. and shall not mean the beneficial owners of the Series 2019-A/B Bonds.
-Principal of the Series 2019-A/B Bonds is payable at the designated office of The Bank of New York Mellon Trust Company, N.A., as Trustee for the Series 2019-A/B Bonds.
-Interest on the Series 2019-A/B Bonds is payable semiannually on January 1 and July 1 of each year, commencing January 1, 2020.
-As long as Cede & Co. is the registered owner as nominee of DTC, payments on the Series 2019-A/B Bonds will be made to such registered owner, and disbursement of such payments will be the responsibility of DTC and DTC Participants as described herein.
-See "DESCRIPTION OF THE SERIES 2019-A/B BONDS-GENERAL-Book-Entry System; Transferability and Registration" and Appendix I-"BOOK-ENTRY SYSTEM" herein.
+So long as Cede & Co. is the registered owner of the Series 2020-A/B Bonds and nominee of DTC, references herein to holders or registered owners shall mean Cede & Co. and shall not mean the beneficial owners of the Series 2020-A/B Bonds.
+Principal of the Series 2020-A/B Bonds is payable at the designated office of The Bank of New York Mellon Trust Company, N.A., as Trustee for the Series 2020-A/B Bonds.
+Interest on the Series 2020-A/B Bonds is payable semiannually on January 1 and July 1 of each year, commencing January 1, 2021.
+As long as Cede & Co. is the registered owner as nominee of DTC, payments on the Series 2020-A/B Bonds will be made to such registered owner, and disbursement of such payments will be the responsibility of DTC and DTC Participants as described herein.
+See "DESCRIPTION OF THE SERIES 2020-A/B BONDS-GENERAL-Book-Entry System; Transferability and Registration" and Appendix I-"BOOK-ENTRY SYSTEM" herein.

-The Series 2019-A/B Bonds are subject to redemption prior to maturity as set forth herein.
-See "DESCRIPTION OF THE SERIES 2019-A/B BONDS-REDEMPTION" herein.
+The Series 2020-A/B Bonds are subject to redemption prior to maturity as set forth herein.
+See "DESCRIPTION OF THE SERIES 2020-A/B BONDS-REDEMPTION" herein.

-The Series 2019-A/B Bonds are special revenue obligations of Energy Northwest, payable solely from the sources described herein, including amounts derived pursuant to Net Billing Agreements with the United States of America, Department of Energy, acting by and through the Administrator of the
+The Series 2020-A/B Bonds are special revenue obligations of Energy Northwest, payable solely from the sources described herein, including amounts derived pursuant to Net Billing Agreements with the United States of America, Department of Energy, acting by and through the Administrator of the